MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2020-3-10-optimization-and-lagrange-multipliers.md

 </p>
 </div>

-again, just like before, we can easily find the best feasible minimum value (instead of finding the maximum value here, we are minimizing) by adjusting our contour line slider but here, along with the objective function,constraint and our contour line...we have also shown the <span>feasible points within our contour line</span> $$f(x'_1,x'_2) = c,$$ where, $$x'_1,x'_2$$ are feasible points represented by those <span>gray dots</span>...\\
+again, just like before, we can easily find the best feasible minimum value (instead of finding the maximum value here, we are minimizing) by adjusting our contour line slider but here, along with the objective function,constraint and our contour line...we have also shown the <span class="contourFeasiblePoints">feasible points within our contour line</span> $$f(x'_1,x'_2) = c,$$ where, $$x'_1,x'_2$$ are feasible points represented by those <span class="contourFeasiblePoints">gray dots</span>...\\
-In the right-hand side plot, we have also, shown the <span>gradient vector of the function</span> as well as <span>the gradient vector of constraint</span> evalued at each of these gray points..Although, these information may seem overwhelming at first but the observation we get by playing with these plots will help us greatly in constructing our mathematical formulation for automatically detecting our optimal points which we can use to find the optimal value/points of any function with equality constriants in any number dimensions..
+In the right-hand side plot, we have also, shown the <span class="dfx">gradient vector of the function</span> as well as <span class="dgx">the gradient vector of constraint</span> evalued at each of these gray points..Although, these information may seem overwhelming at first but the observation we get by playing with these plots will help us greatly in constructing our mathematical formulation for automatically detecting our optimal points which we can use to find the optimal value/points of any function with equality constriants in any number dimensions..

 ASIDE: <button  class="btn info" onclick="toggleDiv1Fn()">What is a gradient Vector?</button>
 <div class="asideSection" id="toggleDiv1" style="display:none;">